Arlen22/TiddlyWiki5-production/README.md

 </$set>
 ```

 In order to get the most performance from everyone using the same files, this list will specify which tag should be used for which version.
-Of course, any tag may contain any particular version, but try to stick with this list since once a bundle is put up here it should never change, so there would be no need to use a newer tag for the same version.
+Everyone who uses a particular file will share the benefit of caching that file, so it's better to only use one tag for each version.
+Tags never mutate, and neither do TiddlyWiki versions, so there is never a need to use a newer tag for an older version.

 - 5.1.14 - 5.1.21 (inclusive), use `tag1`
   - https://cdn.jsdelivr.net/gh/arlen22/tiddlywiki5-production@tag1/5-1-21/hashes.json